wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 to the actual pose of the robot.

 The following methodology assumes you are calibrating a two-wheel, differential drive robot.
-You should be able to generalize this process for a different kind of robot.
+You should be able to generalize this process for a different kind of robot, though it will involve a bit of mathematics.
+You might, for instance, look at [Kinematics for Wheeled Mobile Robots](https://nu-msr.github.io/navigation_site/lectures/derive_kinematics.html))

 ## How to calibrate your odometry

 I usually separate the calibration of the two measurements.
-The process is fundamentally the same for correcting the wheel radius and the distance between the wheels, but correcting the distance between the wheels can involve different equipment (well, a compass versus a scale) and a lot more iterations of the process.
+The process is fundamentally the same for correcting the wheel radius and the distance between the wheels.
+For correcting the wheel radius, you will need a tape measure.
+For correcting the distance between the wheels, you will need a compass and/or mark the position of the wheels of the robot where they contact the ground and rotate the robot in place until the wheels are back in the same position.

 The steps involved in both calibrations are, basically:

 * Place the robot in a known pose.
 * Read the odometry at the beginning of the iteration.
 * Move the robot in a known way that should be affected primarily by just one of the wheel radii or the distance between the wheels.
+Odometry from driving forward or backward is mostly affected by the wheel radius.
+Odometry from spinng the robot in place is mostly affected by the distance between the wheels.
 * Read the odometry at the end of the iteration.
 * Compare the actual pose of the robot to the reported odometry.
 * Adjust the software values for the wheel radius or the distance between the wheels.